TaitA2/invoice_calculator/README.md

 # Invoice Generator

-An CLI based program for generating invoices.
+A CLI based program for generating invoices.
 Created to solve my own real world problem of creating and sending invoices.

 ## Usage
 * Edit the variables in main.py to meet your own needs (e.g replace "My Name" with your own name etc.)